mugenzi93/Deep_Health/README.md

 7. **Discuss the model**.
 This consists in assessing the model and trying to break it down.
 Also, it consists in suggesting future stages to improve it

 8. **Conclusion and Recommendation**.
 Here, summarize your work in one paragraph.
 Next, discuss the impact of the model on the problem that was to be tackled in very laymann terms.
-This what your boss (with limited technical knowledge) spends more of his time.
+This is what your boss (with limited technical knowledge) spends more of his time.

 ## Recommended Resources:
 - 8min tutorial on R notebook: https://www.youtube.com/watch?v=TJmNvfhLCoI